elsoroka/Satisfiability.jl/docs/src/example_bad_assertions.md

 assert!(interactive_solver, necessary_exprs)
 ```

 Here are some conflicting expressions.
-One of them is satisfiable with `necessary_exprs`; the others are not.
+One of them is satisfiable when `necessary_exprs` is true; the others are not.
 ```julia
 conflicting_exprs = [
     not(z),